 Next, you should look at the profit margins for your agency.
 Indeed, one of the most notable ways to rapidly increase business value is to focus on your net profits.
 For the best results, most marketing agencies typically aim for minimum profit margins of 40% on services; if you can increase your net profit to higher than this, then your company value will continue to increase concurrently.

 Steady growth is crucial for increasing your agency’s value, too.
 Having a solid long-term plan for your marketing agency is an important aspect of improving overall net worth.
-This is, once again, especially important for medium and small businesses which need to ensure that the bottom line is continually improving year-on-year.
+This is, once again, especially important for medium and small businesses which need to ensure that the bottom line is continually improving year over year.
 Contrastingly, generally speaking, large companies typically have a more reliable business plan in place already.
 And so, continuing to push for growth may not be quite so influential for improving business value compared to increasing the brand’s net worth.

 Additionally, make sure your business reputation is sound and healthy.
 Indeed, buyers looking to invest in your business will look for agencies with a good reputation, particularly those with specializations in a particular niche (as these typically have a better client retention rate and rating).
 So, actively focusing on improving your brand’s reputation and increasing outreach through social media and the like, you will achieve superior results for your business sale.

 Finally, keeping track of your clients’ metrics is also an important aspect of improving your brand’s value.
 Indeed, even small slips in your clients’ metrics can have an impact on the success of the marketing services you are offering.
 In turn, this can affect the perceived viability and value of your marketing services.
 So, keeping your clients’ crucial KPIs stable or improving is always vital.
 These include profit margins and the like.